-- To study the basic concepts of polymer chemistry. - To study the structure of monomers, functionality, and classification of polymers basis of source, composition, conditions, molecular weight, geometry, and Nomenclature of polymers. - To study the various methods and polymerization reactions, their chemistry, mechanism, structures, properties and applications.
+• To study the basic concepts of polymer chemistry.

-- Understand the basic concept of chemical reactions and polymerization reactions involved in the macromolecules and micro molecular reactions - Realize the stereo chemistry and physical status of polymer molecules, molecular weight, stereo
+- To study the structure of monomers, functionality, and classification of polymers basis of source, composition, conditions, molecular weight, geometry, and Nomenclature of polymers. - To study the various methods and polymerization reactions, their chemistry, mechanism, structures, properties and applications.

-• Become fully aware of the study of methods of polymerization reaction and their properties, advantages, disadvantages, modifications and applications.
+- Understand the basic concept of chemical reactions and polymerization reactions involved in the macromolecules and micro molecular reactions - Realize the stereo chemistry and physical status of polymer molecules, molecular weight, stereo specificity and stability of polymer compounds. - Become fully aware of the study of methods of polymerization reaction and their properties, advantages, disadvantages, modifications and applications.